lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 the {{RFC6960}} definition of "unauthorized" as follows:

-The response "unauthorized" is returned in cases where the client is not authorized to make this query to this server or the server is not capable of responding authoritatively.
+The response "unauthorized" is returned in cases where the client is not authorized to make this query to this responder or the responder is not capable of responding authoritatively.

 For example, OCSP responders that do not have access to authoritative